menu

 Alden is a tiny town located in the state of Michigan.
 With a population of 123 people and just one neighborhood, Alden is the 659th largest community in Michigan.
-Alden has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Alden was built prior to World War II, making it one of the older and more historic towns in the country.

 Alden real estate is some of the most expensive in Michigan, although Alden house values don't compare to the most expensive real estate in the U.S.